Briggs Library is proud to offer special programming and events throughout the year. Some of our regular offerings

 Asking the Big Questions

 A campus/community discussion group that meets twice a semester to talk about the big issues and perplexing questions that affect us all.
 Past topics have included climate change, feminism, gun violence, spirituality and Minnesota culture/history.
 This semester we will have two discussions.
 The first topic will focus on the nature of beauty.
 Philosophy professor Mark Collier will lead a multi-disciplinary faculty discussion on Tuesday, October 6 at 7:00pm that probes the question: Is Beauty in the Eye of the Beholder?
 Everyone is welcome.
-Gatherings take place in the library McGinnis Room at 7 p.m.
+Gatherings take place in the library McGinnis Room.

 Spring Semester Asking the Big Questions Schedule

 Banned Books Reading

 Each fall Briggs Library partners with Sigma Tau Delta to offer an evening of readings from banned and challenged books coinciding with the American Library Association’s Banned Books Week.
 Come celebrate the freedom to read as students, staff and faculty read excerpts from banned and challenged books.
-This past year’s event took place on Monday, September 23rd at 7 p.m. in the Briggs Library McGinnis Room.
+This year’s event takes place on Wednesday, September 30th at 7 p.m. in the Briggs Library McGinnis Room.
 To be put on the reading list contact Brittany Grady.